This Gochujang Pasta is creamy, spicy, and SO saucy! It's made with 8 ingredients and is ready in 20 minutes! Perfect for a weeknight dinner!

 This Gochujang Pasta recipe is every spicy food lover's dream!
 Something in the combination of al dente noodles tossed with a creamy gochujang sauce makes it irresistible.

-I have a lot of pasta recipes on my blog.
-From Ravioli Pomodoro to Garlic Chili Oil Noodles, to Kimchi Alfredo, just to name a few.
+I have a lot of pasta recipes on my blog, from Ravioli in Pomodoro Sauce to 20-Minute Saffron Pasta, to Kimchi Alfredo, just to name a few.
 But these saucy gochujang noodles are my favorite pasta recipe I've ever made.

 They have the perfect balance between spicy, sweet, salty, and umami, and are made with minimal effort.